wayfdigital/wagtail-seotoolkit/README.md

 - Built for the Wagtail CMS community
 - Inspired by modern SEO best practices
 - Special thanks to early testers and contributors
+- Special thanks to all the contributors to the [bakerydemo](https://github.com/wagtail/bakerydemo)
+  - Bakery demo is used only for the development environment for this project, it's not redistributed with the package

 ---